datascopeanalytics/metis-data-science-bootcamp-prework/stats.md

 are so inclined, you can also buy a hard copy on Amazon, but that is not necessary.

-> *1st edition still available here:* [linky](http://www.greenteapress.com/thinkstats/)
+> *The older 1st edition is still available here:* [linky](http://www.greenteapress.com/thinkstats/)

-You can go through the entire book in 3 to 8 hours (depending on how much time you spend on the Python code presented in the book) Please do so.
+We will be focusing on the first 9 chapters.
+You can go through these chapters in 6 to 9 hours (depending on how familiar you are with statistics and python) Please do so.
 If it takes somewhat longer, that's fine.
-However, don't get stuck on a chapter.
-We will go over a lot of these topics in the bootcamp as well.
+However, don't get stuck too long on a single chapter.
 This preparation will help you a lot, and it will provide a good initial exposure to using python for data analysis, but it is not your only chance to internalize these topics.
 If at any point you feel overwhelmed, don't worry.
 You don't need to master all of this in prework.

+5 of the 6 required exercises are also from this book.
+It would be a good idea to tackle these exercises as you work your way through the book.
+For example, the first exercise is 2.4 at the end of chapter 2.
+The best time to start working on it is after you read Chapter 2.

-If you can finish under 10 hours, we suggest picking an exercise from each chapter (one that sounds exciting and looks quickly doable to you) and working on them.
-This is optional, but will definitely improve your skills and bootcamp experience.
-Take your time with the exercises, don't rush them.
-Don't push yourself to finish something from each chapter, if you're short on time.
-Even completing a single exercise is an excellent bonus.
+If you can finish the required exercises with time to spend, we suggest working on some of the optional ones.
+These may take longer, but will definitely improve your skills and bootcamp experience.
+Take your time with these exercises, don't rush them.
+Don't push yourself to finish any of them, if you're short on time.
+Even completing a single of these is an excellent bonus.

 ### Think Bayes Chapters 1 & 2